PR-bots/PR-decision-bot/README.md

   - change the port ("PORT") of your service.
   - change the number of hours of "REMIND_EVERY_HOURS".
 This means how often do you want your pull requests receive the remind message.
   - change the number of hours needed for scheduler ("SCHEDULER") to cycle ("CYCLE_MINUTES").
 This represents how often does the background scheduler run for 1-round check.
 - start the service using the following commands (for windows server, you need to write your own shell).
-It will take some time for the training of the model:
+It will take some time for the training of the model.
+If your server's performance is not good, try running command ```python app/prediction_service/trainer.py``` and train the model at somewhere else before the start of the service.
 ```
 poetry shell
 bash pr-decision-bot.sh start